-Year Ended December 31,
+Year Ended Dec ember 31,

-2020 2019
+2023 2022

-U.S. federal income tax benefit at the statutory rate (21.00) % (21.00) %
+U.S. federal income tax benefit at the statutory rate (21.0) % (21.0) %

-State income taxes, net of federal taxes (50.50)
+State income taxes, net of federal taxes (3.6) (2.1)

-Loss in foreign subsidiary (177.31)

-Carry-back of federal net operating loss (22.78)
+Federal tax credits (8.9) (6.3)

-Change in valuation allowance 203.25 18.34
+Change in valuation allowance 34.0 26.3

-Other (2.82) 2.66
+Other (0.6) 3.1

-Effective income tax rate (71.16) % - %
+Effective income tax rate (0.1) % - %

 The Company accounts for the effect of any uncertain tax positions based on a more likely than not threshold to the recognition of the tax positions being sustained based on the technical merits of the position under scrutiny by the applicable taxing authority.
 If a tax position or positions are deemed to result in uncertainties of those positions, the unrecognized tax position is estimated based on a cumulative probability assessment that aggregates the estimated tax liability for all uncertain tax positions.
 Interest and penalties assessed, if any, are accrued and recorded in either interest expense or miscellaneous expense, respectively in the consolidated statement of operations.

-The Company has a reserve for uncertain tax positions related to state tax matters of \$0.7 million as of December 31, 2020 recorded within accrued expenses in the accompanying consolidated balance sheets, which includes the accrual of immaterial amounts for interest and penalties since the Merger.
-No amounts were accrued for uncertain tax positions as of December 31, 2019.
-The Company does not expect the amount to change significantly within the next 12 months.
+The Company had no reserve for uncertain tax positions as of December 31, 2023 and 2022 and no interest or penalties were recognized for the years ended December 31, 2023 and 2022.
+Tax years 2020 through 2022 remain open to examination by the major taxing jurisdictions in which the Company operates.

-9. Stockholders' Equity
+10. Stockholders' Equity